 - “It’s touching to see the heart you have for each one of your kids.
 Thank you for teaching.”

 - “It’s easy to see how much you care about your students.
 So grateful our Colin is one of them.”

-- “Teaching is never easy, but it definitely has some extra challenges right now.
+- “We know teaching definitely has its challenges.
 Thanks for hanging in there with dedication and heart!”